CueGCL: Cluster-aware Personalized Self-Training for Unsupervised Graph Contrastive Learning: Experiment

-We conduct the community detection experiment with our CEGCL and various comparison methods on three datasets for 20 times and report the average results.
-We show the experimental results in Table \ref{t_2}, \ref{t_4} and \ref{t_3}, where the bold and underlined text indicates the optimal and suboptimal results, respectively.
-It can be seen that our model outperforms all the comparison methods for different evaluation metrics.
-The specific analysis is as follows:
+We conduct the graph clustering experiment with our CueGCL and various comparison methods on five datasets 20 times and report the average results.
+We show the experimental results in Table \ref{t_2}, \ref{t_4}, and \ref{t_3}, where the \textbf{bold} and \underline{underlined} text indicate the optimal and suboptimal results, respectively.
+It can be seen that our model outperforms all the comparison methods for different evaluation metrics and the specific analysis can be found in \textbf{Appendix \ref{app:E0}}.
+Additionally, for experiments on semi-supervised node classification, please refer to the \textbf{Appendix \ref{app:E}}.